jaywink/terms-of-service/terms.md

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our [privacy policy](/legal/privacy/).
+For information about how we collect and use information about users of the Service, please check out our [privacy policy]({{ privacy policy url }}).

-## API Developer Terms and Conditions

-If you are a developer of applications for use with the Service, our [Developer Terms and Conditions](/legal/developer-terms/) apply with respect to your use of our API and the development of applications.
-In the event there is a conflict between these Terms and the Developer Terms and Conditions, the Developer Terms and Conditions will apply.

 ## Third-Party Services

 From time to time, we may provide you with links to third party websites or services that we do not own or control.
 Your use of the Service may also include the use of applications that are developed or owned by a third party.
 Your use of such third party applications, websites, and services is governed by that party’s own terms of service or privacy policies.
 We encourage you to read the terms and conditions and privacy policy of any third party application, website or service that you visit or use.
-Note that while App.net itself does not work directly with advertisers, third party applications may contain advertising or marketing materials provided by such third parties.
+Note that while {{ pod name }} itself does not work directly with advertisers, third party applications may contain advertising or marketing materials provided by such third parties.
 We require third-party developers who use our API to maintain certain standards with respect to your use of their applications and services.

 ## Creating Accounts

 When you create an account, you may use any name (real, fake or otherwise) for other users to see.
-If you create a "pseudo anonymous" account, please provide your real name for billing purposes.
-If you create a "parody" account, you must clearly label your account as such and still provide your real name for billing purposes.
+However, if you create a "parody" account of a real living person, you must clearly label your account as such.
+Accounts that are not clearly marked as such and that impersonate other people without permission can be deleted without warning.

 When you create an account you also agree to maintain the security of your password and accept all risks of unauthorized access to your account data and any other information you provide to App.net.

 If you discover or suspect any Service security breaches, please let us know as soon as possible.

-## Subscriptions

-Right now, we are providing developer and member tier subscriptions.
-The payment and other terms applicable to your subscription are outlined in our [Subscription Terms](/legal/subscription-terms/).
+For security holes in the diaspora* software itself, please contact [the developers directly](mailto:security@diasporafoundation.org).

 ## Your Content & Conduct

 Our Service allows you and other users to post, link and otherwise make available content.
 You are responsible for the content that you make available to the Service, including its legality, reliability, and appropriateness.

-When you post, link or otherwise make available content to the Service, you grant us the right and license to use, reproduce, modify, publicly perform, publicly display and distribute your content on or through the Service (including via applications).
+When you post, link or otherwise make available content to the Service, you grant us the right and license to display and distribute your content on or through the Service (including via applications).
 We may format your content for display throughout the Service, but we will not edit or revise the substance of your content itself.
+The displaying and distribution of your content happens strictly only according to the visibility rules you have set for the content.
+We will not modify the visibility of the content you have set.

+We cannot be held responsible should a programming or administrative error make your content visible to a larger audience than you had intended.

 Aside from our limited right to your content, you retain all of your rights to the content you post, link and otherwise make available on or through the Service.

 You can remove the content that you posted by deleting it.
-Once you delete your content, it will not appear on the Service, but copies of your deleted content may remain in our system or backups for some period of time not to exceed two (2) months.
-We will retain web server access logs for a maximum of two (2) weeks and then delete them.
+Once you delete your content, it will not appear on the Service, but copies of your deleted content may remain in our system or backups for some period of time not to exceed two ({{ insert amount of full backups stored months }}) months.
+We will retain web server access logs for a maximum of two ({{ X }}) weeks and then delete them.

+Since diaspora\* is a distributed social network, it is possible, depending on the visibility rules set to your content, that your content has been distributed to other diaspora\* pods.
+When you delete your content, we will request the other pods to also delete the content.
+Our responsibility on the content being deleted from the other pods ends here.
+If for some reason, some other pod does not delete the content, we cannot be held responsible.

-In order to make App.net a great place for all of us, please do not post, link and otherwise make available on or through the Service any of the following:
+In order to make {{ pod name }} a great place for all of us, please do not post, link and otherwise make available on or through the Service any of the following:

 * Content that is libelous, defamatory, bigoted, fraudulent or deceptive;
 * Content that is illegal or unlawful, that would otherwise create liability;